tarirohove/weatherapp/README.md

    - Provides the fetched data back to the controller for response to the client.

 3. **Rate Limiting**:
+   - A filter implements rate filtering and each request is automatically passed through that filter
    - Implemented using a token-bucket algorithm to track and control the number of requests.
    - Each API key is assigned a bucket that allows up to 5 tokens (requests) per hour.
    - Tokens are consumed with each request, and a request is denied if no tokens are available.

 4. **Exception Handling**:
    - `handleValidationExceptions` method manages validation errors and returns appropriate error messages.
-   - `handleRateLimitExceededException` method catches rate limit exceptions and returns a 429 status code with an error message.
+   - `handleWebClientException` method manages errors in the downstream openweatherapi service and returns appropriate error messages.
+   - `handleResultsNotFoundException` method manages errors when a database query does not return any result and returns appropriate error messages.

 #### Testing